ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

     python python_test.py
     ```

-!!! tip
-    If you have installed your own packages you will need to activate your local Python
-    environment within your job submission script as shown in the previous example.

 ### Example mpi4py job submission script

-Programs that have been parallelised with mpi4py can be run on multiple processors on ARCHER2.
+Programs that have been parallelised with mpi4py can be run on the ARCHER2 compute nodes.
-A sample submission script is given below.
-Unlike the serial Python submission script above,
+Unlike the serial Python submission script however, we must launch the Python interpreter
-we must run the program using `srun python mpi4py_test.py` instead of merely `python mpi4py_test,py`.
+using `srun`.
 Failing to do so will result in Python running a single MPI rank only.

 === "Full system"
     ```
     #!/bin/bash --login
     # Slurm job options (job-name, compute nodes, job time)
     #SBATCH --job-name=mpi4py_test
-    #SBATCH --nodes=1
+    #SBATCH --nodes=2
-    #SBATCH --ntasks-per-node=2
+    #SBATCH --ntasks-per-node=128
     #SBATCH --cpus-per-task=1
     #SBATCH --time=0:10:0